eholk/harlan/README.md

 has several bugs that lead to failures in some of the Harlan test cases.
 For the most part, these failures can be ignored.

-Harlan requires an OpenCL implementation as well as a compatable Scheme.
+Harlan requires an OpenCL implementation as well as a compatible Scheme.
 Below are several OpenCL implementations that should work.

 * [Intel OpenCL SDK](http://software.intel.com/en-us/vcsource/tools/opencl-sdk)